wildfly-extras/wildfly-mp-reactive-feature-pack/quickstarts/reactive-messaging/README.md

 galleon.sh provision ./provision.xml --dir=target/my-wildfly
 ./target/my-wildfly/bin/standalone.sh
 ```
-This provisions the server with the relevant Galleon layers, and starts it.The
+This provisions the server with the relevant Galleon layers, and starts it.
+The
 [main README](/) contains information about the layers in this feature pack.

 Then in another terminal window, go to the relevant child module directory and run: